 Dashain Festival in 2021 AD: 7th October-16th October

-Tihar is also known as a festival of lights, every individual house is beautifully decorated with lights and lamps which last for the same 5-day, ending with the final day for brothers and sisters putting tika.
-This also makes brothers and sisters festival, on the final day sisters, put tika over brother’s forehead and vice versa and bless each other with a long and healthy life and prosperity, whereas in return brothers do the same promising to help a sister in the time of need and to continues the bond of love and also promise them to come every year in the Tihar Festival to take blessing no matter where they are.
+Tihar is also known as a festival of lights, every individual house is beautifully decorated with lights and lamps which last for the same 5-day, ending with the final day for brothers and sisters to put tika.
+This also makes the brothers and sisters festival, on the final day sisters, put tika over brother’s forehead and vice versa and bless each other with long and healthy life and prosperity, whereas in return brothers do the same promising to help a sister in the time of need and to continues the bond of love and also promise them to come every year in the Tihar Festival to take blessing no matter where they are.

 Tihar Festival in 2021 AD: 3rd November- 7th November

 Holi is another important festival in Nepal, it is known as the festival of colors.
 Holi is celebrated nationwide for a single day, but in the context of Nepal, Holi is celebrated separately in the Hilly and Terai areas on alternate days.
 People gather everywhere, visit relatives, and friends, and splash different colors on each other, making it an outdoor festival.

 This Holi festival is also celebrated to exchange love, so it is believed even the worst enemy becomes friends from the day of the Holi festival.